-In an ideal setting like a manufacturing facility, the provision of office accommodation, management, welfare services, accounting, heating and lighting all constitute costs that must be incurred in running the manufacturing facility.
+Indirect costs cannot be identified specifically and exclusively with a given project.
+They cannot be accurately traced because they cannot be physically identified with a particular object or project.
+In an ideal setting like a manufacturing facility, the provision of office accommodation, welfare services, accounting, heating and lighting all constitute costs that must be incurred in running the manufacturing facility.
 Others will include salaries and wages.

-Generally, all these cost are termed indirect costs or overhead costs.
+Generally, all these costs are termed indirect costs or overhead costs.